 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not a lack of programs or funding proposals.
-The diagnosis is a catastrophic failure of adult duty.
-We have measured the crisis.
-A 52% drop in school skipping.
-A 46% drop in drug use among Black youth with mentors (Herrera et al., 2011).
-These numbers are not just statistics.
-They are a verdict.
-They prove that the absence of committed adult guidance is not a background condition.
-It is the main engine of destruction.
+It is a catastrophic failure of adult duty.
+We have measured the crisis — a 52% drop in school skipping, a 46% drop in drug use among Black youth with mentors (Herrera et al., 2011).
+Those numbers are not just statistics; they are a verdict, proof that the absence of committed adult guidance is not a background condition but the main engine of destruction.

 Top 5 Solutions That Are Already Working